solomonxie/linux-references/hello-kubernetes/README.md

 # Progressive Kubernetes Lessons

-A step-by-step series learning Kubernetes — kubectl, the core object manifests, Helm, and Kustomize — through to local cluster tooling and troubleshooting.
+A step-by-step series learning Kubernetes — kubectl, the core object manifests, Helm, and Kustomize — through to local cluster tooling, troubleshooting, and sidecar containers.
 Every file is named `k8s_NN_topic`, with the extension matching what it actually is: `.sh` for CLI-only steps, `.yaml` for a real manifest — the explanation lives as comments inside that real file.

 Steps: